jerch/node-tinycc/README.md

-## node-tinycc

-This node module let you embed and run C code on the fly with the help of the Tiny C Compiler.

-**NOTE**: Linux only for now.
+Run inline C code on the fly.

+Tested on:

+- Linux with nodejs 6.11 64bit, gcc 4.8
+- OSX 10.10 with nodejs 6.10, llvm 3.5 (Cave!
+TCC is not fully
+ported to OSX, support is experimental!)

 ### Features